AidanRB/AOdownload/README.md

 # AOdownload

+Note: it currently only works with Python 2.
+Python 3 will crash.
+To check your version, run "python --version".
+Sudo apt-get install python2 should install the correct version, if you have 3.

 To use the script, either download [this file](https://github.com/AidanRB/AOdownload/blob/master/downloadThread.py) or clone the repository.

-To download Impromptu:
+To download a thread:

 zero.
-I'm 90% sure you have to have your login set to the "Classic" theme with 10 posts per page.
-THIS IS NOT THE DEFAULT.
-10 posts should be good, but the default is the AO theme.
-To change this, open the forums and scroll down to the bottom.
-On the bottom left is a dropdown labeled "AO".
-Click it and set it to Default.
-If you've changed the number of posts per page, you know how to set it back to 10.
+Now theme-independent!

-1. Run the script
+1. Run the script.
-2. Put in your username and password as requested.
-  * NOTE: If you get your password wrong, the script won't tell you until it crashes.
-3. The thread number is 15444.
-Put it in.
+2. Put in the thread number you want it to download.
+3. Put in what page you want to start downloading at.
-4. Put in what page you want to start downloading at (probably 1).
+4. Put in what page you want to stop downloading at.
+  * NOTE: It now works with however many posts there are on a page, unless you have a custom number of posts per page (it'll still download, just with messed up post numbers).
+However, the last page should download even if it has less than 10 posts.
+5. Put in username/password as requested.
-5. Put in how many pages you want downloaded.
+6. Put in whether you want a text file or a CSV.
-  * NOTE: If you use the current total number of pages, it probably won't work, as it dependes on there being 10 posts per page.
-You're going to have to use one less than the current final page.
-6. If all goes well, it will download the webpages with the posts.
+6. If all goes well, it will download to a CSV/TXT.
-7. For downloading Impromptu, you probably want to hit: n to CSV, n to here, Y TO TEXT FILE (followed by the filename (it automatically appends .txt, so just put in "impromptu pages 1 to whatever")).
-8. UNLESS YOU WANT LOTS OF USELESS HTML FILES, hit Y to the next one.
-It cleans up its temporary mess.

 If this doesn't work, gimme a holler.
 The text file lands in the same folder as the script is in (probably Downloads or wherever you put it).